conni3/cloudian/content/posts/System Verilog/Language Concepts/Tasks vs Functions.md

 ### Task

-- can include timing controls, delays, event controls, and even `fork ... join`
+- can include timing controls, delays, event controls, and even `fork … join`
 - useful for driving testbenches or modeling multi-cycle behaviors.

-## Usage in RTL vs. testbench
+## Usage in RTL vs. Testbench

 - **Functions** are used in small, combinational operations such as checksum, bit-field packing, and arithmetic helpers.
 - **Tasks** are used when you need a sequence of events such as stimulus generation, bus transactions, and waiting for handshakes

-## Calling rules and synthesis
+## Calling Rules and Synthesis
 ### Functions

 - can be called anywhere an expression is allowed (assign statements, inside procedural blocks, and in parameter calculations)
 - synthesizable if they are zero-time and returns single value.